elastic/ml-cpp/jupyter/README.md

 ### Push Docker images to the Google Image Registry

->*To push a Docker image to the Google registry, you need to get authorization by following [these instructions](#how-to-authorize-docker-to-push-to-the-google-image-registry).*
+>*To push a Docker image to the Google Image Registry, you need to get authorization by following [these instructions](#how-to-authorize-docker-to-push-to-the-google-image-registry).*

 1. Tag your Docker image with a qualified name to push it to the `gcr` registry.
 Use a unique label (instead of `latest`).